nordcraftengine/documentation/docs/09-pages/06-proxies/index.md

 ---
 title: Configure proxies
-description: Learn how to set up up a proxy in Nordcraft to map one URL to another.
+description: Learn how to set up up a proxy in Nordcraft to serve content from different domains, or serve utility files like sitemaps or robots.txt files.
 ---

 # Configure proxies